 Things to look out for on payments into your account

-- Some cheques paid in late in the day may not be processed until the next working day.
+- Some cheques paid in late in the day might not be processed until the next working day.

 - If money is paid into your account by mistake, the bank or building society can take it back again – you don’t have the right to keep it.
 It’s worth contacting them to let them know.

 Find out more